 Politics

-Vance's visit comes after U.S. President Donald Trump publicly endorsed Orban, Hungary's populist leader, whose Fidesz party trails behind Peter Magyar's Tisza party ahead of the April 12 vote.
+Vance's visit comes after U.S. President Donald Trump publicly endorsed Orban, Hungary's populist leader, who has led Hungary for 16 years, and whose Fidesz party trails behind Peter Magyar's Tisza party ahead of the April 12 elections.

 Trump and Orban have been ideological allies, sharing views on migration, cultural issues, and the EU.